 “The nineteenth century has been prolific of candidates for discovery as women philosophers.
 Ednah Dow Cheney, Julia Ward Howe, Lydia Maria Child, Marietta Kies, Susan Blow, Anna Brackett, Grace Bibb, Ellen Mitchell, Lucia Ames Mead, Eliza Sunderland, Ella Lyman Cabot, Emma Lazarus, Zitkala-Sa, Anna Julia Cooper, Julia Gulliver, Antoinette Brown Blackwell, Christine Ladd-Franklin, are just some of the figures whom scholars have brought back to academic attention since the feminist movement arrived in philosophy.”

-Carol Bensick received her B. A. from Wellesley College in 1977, double-majoring in European History and English, and her Ph.D. from Cornell University in 1982 in English, specializing in canonical American Literary and Intellectual History and the European Novel to 1914.
-From 1982 to 1998, she was an Assistant Professor successively at the University of Denver, the University of Oregon, and the University of California, Riverside, as well as a Visiting Assistant Professor in several Summer Sessions at Cornell and UCLA.
+Carol Bensick completed her Ph.D. in English at Cornell University, specializing in canonical American Literary and Intellectual History and the European Novel to 1914.
+She has taught at the University of Denver, the University of Oregon, and the University of California, Riverside, as an assistant professor in American Literary and Intellectual History, with a focus on the nineteenth century.

 Since joining CSW, she has presented papers on women philosophers at the annual meetings of the Society for the Study of Women Philosophers and the Association for the Advancement of American Philosophy.
 A regular contributor to CSW’s Research Affiliate Brown Bags, Bensick has presented a paper on unknown Mississippi philosopher Sarah Dorsey and is tentatively scheduled to give another paper on Julia Ward Howe in the 2020-2021 academic year.